gjacopo/poppysite/README.md

 poppysite
 =======

-Automated measurement of World Heritage sites attractiveness from social-sensing and processing (`Python`) of  geotagged  images in community-contributed photos collections.
+Automated measurement of World Heritage sites attractiveness from social-sensing and processing of geotagged images in community-contributed photos collections.
 ---

 **About**